Alexandra Billings: Activism

-Billings is an AIDS and LGBTQ activist and advocate for the equality of the LGBTQ community.
-She encourages others to use their voices to create change within the LGBTQ community.
+Billings is an AIDS and LGBTQ activist and advocate for the equality of the LGBTQ community and has encouraged others to use their voices to create change within the LGBTQ community.

-In 2016, Billings was awarded the Human Rights Campaign Visibility Award, which recognizes outstanding members of the LGBTQ community who live openly and freely in the public eye.
-After receiving the award, Billings thanked the audience, but also said, “I look around and I see you all and I cannot tell you how grateful I am that you’re here, and I have to say something to you - I think you look great, you look swell and it’s wonderful that you’re here eating the chicken - it’s delightful, but I must tell you that we have to do something more than sit and speak and talk to our neighbors and eat great food and put on fancy clothes.”
+In 2016, Billings was awarded the Human Rights Campaign Visibility Award in recognition of outstanding members of the LGBTQ community who live openly and freely in the public eye.
+After receiving the award, Billings thanked the audience, but also said, "I look around and I see you all and I cannot tell you how grateful I am that you're here, and I have to say something to you - I think you look great, you look swell and it's wonderful that you're here eating the chicken - it's delightful, but I must tell you that we have to do something more than sit and speak and talk to our neighbors and eat great food and put on fancy clothes."

-In 2017, Transparent, the hit TV show Billings stars in, won the GLAAD Media Award for Outstanding Comedy Series.
+In 2017, Transparent won the GLAAD Media Award for Outstanding Comedy Series.
 When accepting the award on behalf of the cast, Billings urged the audience to talk to people who disagree with their beliefs in order to spark conversation and create change instead of staying complacent.
 Specifically, she called out the older LGBTQ generation and asks them to guide the younger LGBTQ generation because they will be the ones continuing the fight for equality in the future.

 When delivering the commencement speech to the graduating class of the California State University, Long Beach in 2015, Billings once again emphasized the importance of voice when she told the students that it is their job is to speak loud, big, and wide in order to spread their voices.

 Personal life

 Billings lives in Hollywood, California, with her wife Chrisanne, whom she initially met at age fourteen in drama class.
 They were married in a commitment ceremony in Chicago on December 4, 1995.
 Billings was chosen as the Grand Marshal for the Pride Parade in Chicago, Illinois on June 28, 2009.

-Billings started her male to female transition in 1980.
+Billings started her gender transition in 1980.
 She has been living with HIV since 1985, and has been an advocate for HIV health initiatives, as well as trans issues and trans rights.
-When talking about her fight to battle AIDS, she says that she believes the reason she has survived all these years is because of her wife who stood by her, loved her, and supported her through it all.
+When talking about her fight to battle AIDS, she says that she believes the reason she has survived all these years is due to her wife's support.
 She has spoken about living with HIV in a number of interviews, including a 2016 article with her hometown paper.
 She also spoke to POZ magazine for a 2003 interview about life with HIV.
 In 2022, she published her memoir This Time for Me: A Memoir.